alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/make-first-prototype.md

 - on the <a class="govuk-link" href="https://ukgovernmentdigital.slack.com/app_redirect?channel=prototype-kit" data-hsupport="slack">#prototype-kit channel on cross-government Slack</a>.

-Or email the Design System team on <a class="govuk-link" href="mailto:govuk-design-system-support@digital.cabinet-office.gov.uk" data-hsupport="email">govuk-design-system-support@digital.cabinet-office.gov.uk</a>
+- by email at <a class="govuk-link" href="mailto:govuk-design-system-support@digital.cabinet-office.gov.uk" data-hsupport="email">govuk-design-system-support@digital.cabinet-office.gov.uk</a>